Happiness is Not a Goal

 The fallacy of being "happy"

 This hunger is not a flaw.
 It is not a failing of your psyche or your circumstances.
-It is, rather, the motor of human existence.
+It is the motor of human existence.
 It propels us to build, create, strive, and connect.
 To be alive is to feel that something is missing.
 It’s the tension that holds the strings of our lives tight.
 To want something, to yearn for more, is what keeps us moving forward.

-The cruel irony is that this pursuit doesn’t liberate us; it enslaves us.
+The irony is that this pursuit doesn’t liberate us; it enslaves us.
 The very act of striving to be happy keeps us in a state of unhappiness.
 The striving itself reinforces the belief that we are not enough as we are, that something is missing, that the next step, the next success, the next relationship will finally deliver us to the promised land of happy.
 And when it doesn’t, we spiral further into frustration and despair.

 We are not broken because we are not happy.
 We are human precisely because of this persistent incompleteness.
 Our dissatisfaction is not a flaw but our most profound feature.
 The very mechanism that drives art, innovation, exploration.
 Every great work, every scientific breakthrough, every moment of genuine connection emerges not from contentment, but from this fundamental restlessness.

 Happiness was never the point.
-And that’s not a tragedy, it’s a relief.

 Thanks for reading!
 Subscribe for free to receive new posts.